ClimateCompatibleGrowth/Geo-X/README.md

 ### `get_weather_data` rule
 This will download weather data from your area of interest for generation optimization.
-Make sure you have run the `prep_main` rule before running this rule as it needs the outputted file as an input.
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] run_weather
 ```